suryanandanbabbar/CPU_Scheduler/README.md

 CPU Scheduler Simulator

 ## Project Description
 The CPU Scheduler Simulator is an interactive Java-based application designed to simulate CPU scheduling algorithms.
 The simulator enables users to input processes with specific arrival times, burst times, and priorities.
-It provides real-time visualizations such as Gantt charts and calculates performance metrics like average waiting time and turnaround time.
-This tool helps users understand the working of various CPU scheduling techniques like FCFS (First Come First Serve).
+It provides real-time visualizations such as Gantt charts and calculates performance metrics like average waiting time and average turnaround time.
+This simulator helps users understand the working of various CPU scheduling techniques like FCFS (First Come First Serve).

 ### Key Features
 - Simulates FCFS (First Come First Serve) algorithm.